kyma-project/btp-manager/docs/user/03-50-service-binding-rotation.md

   in the case of the `spec` field being specified as `YAML`.
 Any valid `YAML` or `JSON` constructs are supported.
 Only one parameter field may be specified per `spec`.
-- **parametersFrom**: can be used to specify which Secret, and key in that Secret, which contains a `string` that represents the JSON to include in the set of parameters to be sent to the broker.
+- **parametersFrom**: can be used to specify which Secret, and the key in that Secret, which contains a `string` that represents the JSON to include in the set of parameters to be sent to the broker.
 The **parametersFrom** field is a list that supports multiple sources referenced per `spec`.